Congratulations to the 3 winners from KS1 who have been successful in the Poetry Stars Young Writers Competition 2022!

-At St. Mary’s, we model a high standard of talk and writing to secure high expectations.
+As a Voice 21 school, we model a high standard of talk and writing to secure high expectations.
 Pupils are given ample opportunities throughout the curriculum to develop their speaking and listening skills, which in turn has a positive impact on extended writing.
-Writing is assessed using the Staffordshire Writing grids used within the county.
+Writing is assessed using the CtKCC writing progression document.

 The importance of cursive handwriting, as outlined in the ‘Magic Link’ handwriting scheme is enforced in all subject areas to promote legibility, neat presentation and self-pride.